 - The Netherlands, with the TopDutch region specifically being the starting point, has the most reliable power grid in the world, with an uptime of 99.999%.

-- The Netherlands, and again since the TopDutch region is a key entry point, has the most optimal fiber connectivity, with the lowest average latency in the EU.
+- The Netherlands, and again with the TopDutch region as a key entry point, has the most optimal fiber connectivity, with the lowest average latency in the EU.

 - Home to Gemini 1, the largest offshore wind park in Europe - and expanding.
 Gemini Wind Park is built 85 kilometers off the TopDutch coast, leading to a park that produces green energy for over 800,000 households.
 It won’t be long until Gemini 2, 3 (and counting) will rise in our shallow North Sea to power our industry, the rest of Dutch households and your data centers.